A collection of submunitions are piled in a grassy area in Laos

 Who produces cluster bombs?

-Eleven countries are still believed to be cluster munition producers, including China, Russia, and Vietnam.
+Sixteen countries are still believed to be cluster munition producers, including China, Russia and Israel.
 The United States no longer produces cluster munitions but retains the option to produce them in the future.
+A total of 59 countries stockpile several million cluster munitions worldwide.
+The United States has an estimated stockpile of three million cluster munitions.
+In contrast, Germany, France, Italy and the United Kingdom, who have signed the Convention on Cluster Munitions, recently destroyed all of their stockpiles.

 What does the Convention on Cluster Munitions say?